 …. it develops the muscles of the forearms which are the source of the grip.

-At the 2006 International Combatives Seminar we had a section called “The Strong Shall Survive” where I invited instructors especially noted for their expertise in power training to discuss and demonstrate specific methods.
+LESSONS FROM THE INTERNATIONAL SEMINAR At the 2006 International Combatives Seminar we had a section called “The Strong Shall Survive” where I invited instructors especially noted for their expertise in power training to discuss and demonstrate specific methods.
 John Brawn presented the Kettlebell, Larry Blundell showed Medicine Ball work, and others discussed Brick PT.
 All of these methods have implications for grip training as follows.

 The Kettlebell is on old training device, which has been rediscovered by several astute instructors.
 John Brawn demonstrated how the Kettlebell is ideal for Combatives strength training.
 The device can also be used for grip power too, by hanging the bell off the fingertips, and curling the fingers.